 Alex Azar’s first act as secretary was to approve a Medicaid work restriction that could take away basic health care coverage for hundreds of thousands of people, mostly women.NPR

-HHS is planning to let states cap Medicaid spending.
+Under Azar, HHS moved to let states cap Medicaid spending.
 Under this “block grant” system, the federal government would give states a fixed amount of funding for Medicaid, instead of picking up the slack when states go over budget on Medicaid costs (such as when there’s a natural disaster).
 The likely results of block grants: states limiting Medicaid by enrolling fewer people, or offering fewer services, or paying health care providers less (which, in turn, would stop some providers from taking Medicaid patients).CBPP

 Alex Azar donated thousands of dollars to politicians and organizations that work to eliminate access to abortion.Open Secrets

 Nearly 63 million women now have access to birth control without copayments thanks to the ACA’s birth control mandate, which guarantees no-copay birth control coverage in the country’s insurance plans.
 Nationwide, the ACA’s birth control benefit saved women an estimated $1.4 billion on birth control pills the first year (2013) that the law was in effect.NWLC

 Under Alex Azar’s watch, HHS’s Center for Medicare and Medicaid Services (CMS) proposed a rule to impose an onerous system to bill consumers for abortion coverage in ACA insurance plans.
 The CMS billing rule would make it much more difficult for people to get abortion coverage through the ACA because plans are expected to drop abortion coverage entirely rather than jump through unnecessary bureaucratic hoops.Tracking Trump: Abortion Coverage